CBP Officer

 Best Rated

-Asked by Mando over 8 years ago
+Asked by Future LEO almost 10 years ago

-Asked by Esmeralda Navarro about 8 years ago
+Asked by J.JOHAL over 9 years ago

-Asked by Cjb over 8 years ago
+Asked by Jimmy over 9 years ago

 I just wanted to know what the CBP jobs are like in the airports and what kind of education you need to go about getting for a career?
 Thanks.

-Asked by Chrissy almost 9 years ago
+Asked by Chrissy over 9 years ago

 The airport can get fairly boring.
 For the first several years of your career, you will be posted at "Primary" where you either grant admission to alien's (Entry for US Citizens) or refer suspect individuals for further scrutiny.